BRoseFE/portfolio/README.md

 ## Overview

-A lightweight personal portfolio focused on clean layout, responsive design, and clarity.
+A responsive personal portfolio showcasing my projects, technical skills, and professional background.
+Built with semantic HTML, CSS, and JavaScript, with an emphasis on accessibility, performance, and clean visual design.

 ---

 ## Tech
-- HTML
+- HTML5
-- CSS
+- CSS3
-- JavaScript
+- JavaScript (ES6)

 ---

 ## What I Built
-- Responsive layout across common breakpoints
+- Responsive layout optimized for desktop, tablet, and mobile devices
+- Modern landing section with professional headshot
+- Project showcase with direct GitHub repository links
+- Skills and certifications sections
+- Semantic HTML for accessibility and SEO
 - Keyboard-accessible navigation
-- Semantic HTML for clear content hierarchy
-- Clear typography and spacing for readability
+- Clean typography and consistent spacing
-- Implemented JavaScript-based email obfuscation to reduce automated scraping from static HTML.
+- JavaScript-based email obfuscation to reduce automated scraping from static HTML

 ---